stevearrants/style/docs/interfacewriting.md

 Use italic to distinguish user input from plain text.
 For example,

-> Type the exact name of the request, such as *Validate Proof*.
+> Type the exact name of the request, such as *Validate Changes*.

 ### Command line items